micahchoo/khattamicah.online/_notes/Dewey and Taoism- Teleology and Art.md

 Factual

-* West suffers from Teleology or "a purpose-driven life" and exoticises the Eastern Traditons as an antidote, because the ends don't exist -which is imaginary
+* West suffers from Teleology or "a purpose-driven life" and exoticises the Eastern Traditions as an antidote, because the ends don't exist -which is imaginary
 * ![[Pasted image 20210305014932.png]]
 * the Tao is spontaneity as well as letting go
-* musings of marriage and love and why calculating is stupid because of innummerable variables
+* musings of marriage and love and why calculating is stupid because of innumerable variables
 * brief discussion of the author's position on pragmatism

 Ghost Actual